iconify/documentation/documents/pages/articles/cleaning-up-icons/validate.md

 ## Removed tags

-Clean up function has list of all allowed SVG tags and their attributes.
+Clean up function has a list of all allowed SVG tags and their attributes.

 If an unknown tag is encountered, this happens:

-- If tag belongs to a namespace, such as `[tag]rdf:RDF`, it is removed with all its children elements.
+- If a tag belongs to a namespace, such as `[tag]rdf:RDF`, it is removed with all its children elements.
-- If tag does not have a namespace, an exception is thrown.
+- If a tag does not have a namespace, an exception is thrown.

 ## Attributes